 I’ve been based in the Shepparton office for about 15 years now.
 My role is around contract administration, so liaising between the client and builder.
 The client liaison side of things, you learn a lot about what other people do.
 No two jobs are the same and I love that diversity, and because of the type of buildings we do, it’s quite a complex range of clients we’re dealing with.
 Not just who has commissioned the building, but all the user groups.
 I live here too so it’s a real community thing for me, because a lot of the work we do here directly or indirectly benefits me, my family, my friends, my community.
 So it’s always pretty important that we pay attention to the detail and get things the way the client wants them to be.
 It’s really satisfying to do that.

-I’m one of the more senior ones here, having started in 2004.
+I’m one of the longest-standing ones here, having started in 2004.
 I’d been working on commercial multi-storey projects but wanted to get back into the high-tech science and health projects because I have a passion for the challenges that come with them.
-My skills are in the construction phase of the project.
-Not so much the design or early phases, but the nuts and bolts end of project delivery.
+My skills are in the construction phase of the project; the nuts and bolts end of project delivery.
 The construction phase of the project relies on good communications to achieve a collaborative effort with builders and consultants to get the project across the line.
 Anything that needs to be tweaked gets identified early and incorporated to ensure it gets constructed properly.
-I think in this industry that attention to detail sometimes gets lost a little.
+I think that in this industry, attention to detail sometimes gets lost a little.
 That’s why, when revisiting a building two or three years later, I get immense pride from seeing it hasn’t changed – the quality of the built environment is settling gracefully.

 I joined the team in 2017 and have since found my feet as Interiors Lead and a senior member of the firm.
 My approach to interior architecture and design, involves dynamically animating all project environments across the full spectrum of project types.
 I have been working in interiors since 1999, with a committed and multi-faceted goal of crafting vibrantly energised learning environments, through to calming & welcoming health facilities, and engaging community spaces.
 I believe my adept spatial awareness and sound understanding of architectural building systems, industry standards and an extensive product knowledge, have formed the basis of a proficiency which extends from schematic concept all the way through to documentation and on-site implementation.